 Everything can be finished in a few days rather than months – something that especially makes life easier if you’re flipping or renovating properties.

 With that said, proper due diligence is a good idea.
 Real estate investors will often hire a lawyer to speak with the neighbors, look through the land registry, and make sure the seller of a soft title property is indeed the true owner and has no encumbrances.

 It’s noteworthy that the World Bank began the Land Management and Administration Project (LMAP).
 The program finances a comprehensive, fully-digital land registry across the nation.

-Slowly yet surely, all land in Cambodia will be converted from a soft title to a recognized hard title through this initiative.
-It’s only a matter of time before all soft titles will be converted free of cost and no longer exist.
+Slowly yet surely, all land in Cambodia will convert from a soft title to a hard title through this initiative.
+It’s only a matter of time before all soft titles are changed free of cost and no longer exist.

 You might read about “hard title vs. soft title” on other websites.
 But the notion of any major distinction between these two titles is mostly an invention of Cambodia’s expat community.

-Some people falsely claim soft titles are “not secure”.
+Some people falsely claim soft titles are less secure.
 They would find out otherwise if asking local experts and checking what banks accept as collateral.

 How Much are Property Taxes in Cambodia?

 Annual property taxes are 0.1% of the property’s market value in excess of 100,000,000 Khmer riel (about $25,000).
 Needless to say, annual taxes are very low in Cambodia and often aren’t even payable at all.

 Rental income taxes are 10% for residents.
 For non-residents, rental income is instead taxed at a higher 14%.
 Various deductions may apply and can bring rates down significantly.